• Home

 Nvidia’s certified H-1B applications rose 19% in the first quarter of this year compared with the same period in 2025, according to a Fortune analysis.
 OpenAI’s more than tripled, and Anthropic went from roughly 10 to nearly 60.

-Over the same stretch, Amazon—the country’s single largest H-1B sponsor—along with Google and Microsoft posted steep declines, with smaller dips at Meta and Apple.
+Over the same stretch, Amazon—the country’s single largest H-1B sponsor—along with Google and Microsoft, posted steep declines, with smaller dips at Meta and Apple.
 The divergence comes down to math.
 For a company like Amazon, which sponsors H-1B workers by the thousands across its engineering and corporate ranks, a $100,000 surcharge on every new hire could be a budget-breaking line item.
 For an AI lab racing to hire a few hundred elite researchers while sitting on billions in fresh capital, it’s a rounding error.
-Nvidia’s roughly 765 certified applications, which include new, promoted, and transferring employees, look trivial against an R&D budget in the tens of billions, and a small premium to pay in a talent war where a single researcher can move the needle.
+Nvidia’s roughly 765 certified applications, which include new, promoted, and transferring employees, look trivial against an R&D budget in the tens of billions, and are a small premium to pay in a talent war where a single researcher can move the needle.

 It also helps that the fee is narrower than it first appeared to be.
 The charge applies once, to new petitions filed after Sept.
-21, and largely to applicants coming from overseas — not to renewals, extensions, or most workers already in the U.S. Companies are looking for other ways to bring in foreign-born talent while skirting the fee by submitting applications for other visas or hiring existing H-1B holders, the Wall Street Journal reported.
+21, and largely to applicants coming from overseas—not to renewals, extensions, or most workers already in the U.S. Companies are looking for other ways to bring in foreign-born talent while skirting the fee, by submitting applications for other visas or hiring existing H-1B holders, the Wall Street Journal reported.

 The visa fee has proven prohibitive for other businesses.
-The U.S. Citizenship and Immigration Services said that it received 211,600 properly submitted applications for the 2027 H-1B allocation, down from 343,981 the year before, Business Insider reported.
-The decline is a blow to small businesses that can’t afford the fee, but previously benefited from the visa program.
+U.S. Citizenship and Immigration Services said that it received 211,600 properly submitted applications for the 2027 H-1B allocation, down from 343,981 the year before, Business Insider reported.
+The decline suggests a blow to small businesses that can’t afford the fee, but previously benefited from the visa program.
 A Richmond Federal Reserve study found that winning the H-1B lottery increased employment and revenues between 2020 and 2023, and that companies that won were more likely to survive in the years that followed.

 Huang acknowledged that the fee could be prohibitive for some, especially if their employer isn’t covering it.

-“I don’t think that my family would have been able to afford the $100,000, and so the opportunity for my family and for me to be here…would not have been possible,” Huang told CNBC in October.
+“I don’t think that my family would have been able to afford the $100,000, and so the opportunity for my family and for me to be here … would not have been possible,” Huang told CNBC in October.

 Striking it down